EastAUSmilk: Championing Local Dairy Farmers in Australia

 Financial Indicators

-As an advocacy organization, EastAUSmilk is funded primarily through membership contributions and donations.
-Specific financial metrics like revenue or profits are not applicable to the organization, and detailed financial data is not publicly available.
+As an advocacy organization, EastAUSmilk relies primarily on membership contributions and donations for funding.
+Specific financial metrics such as revenue or profits are not applicable, and detailed financial data is not publicly disclosed.

 Important Company Events

-- Criticism of Export Policies: Joe Bradley has been vocal about the negative impact of export-focused policies on domestic farm gate prices, which he believes adversely affect local farmers.
+• Criticism of Export Policies: Joe Bradley has been outspoken about the negative repercussions of export-focused policies on domestic farm gate prices, highlighting the adverse effects on local farmers.

-- Advocacy Initiatives: The organization has launched several initiatives to support local dairy farmers, including lobbying for improved pricing structures and increased government support.
+• Advocacy Initiatives: EastAUSmilk has launched various initiatives to bolster support for local dairy farmers, including lobbying for better pricing structures and increased government assistance.

-- Impact of Natural Disasters: Bradley has highlighted the impact of natural disasters on the dairy industry, noting potential price increases and shortages on the eastern seaboard.
+• Impact of Natural Disasters: The organization has emphasized the effect of natural disasters on the dairy industry, noting the potential for price increases and shortages along the eastern seaboard.

 Future Plans

-EastAUSmilk aims to continue its advocacy for fair pricing for Australian dairy farmers.
-The organization plans to intensify its lobbying efforts to influence dairy pricing policies and decrease the industry's emphasis on exports to stabilize domestic prices.
-Additionally, EastAUSmilk is promoting virtual fencing technology and has partnered with technology provider Halter to present a delegation of farmers to the NSW Parliament, an initiative that has garnered cross-party support.
+Looking ahead, EastAUSmilk plans to enhance its advocacy for fair pricing for Australian dairy farmers.
+The organization intends to ramp up its lobbying efforts to influence dairy pricing policies and reduce the industry's reliance on exports to stabilize domestic prices.
+Additionally, EastAUSmilk is advocating for the adoption of virtual fencing technology and has collaborated with technology provider Halter to present a delegation of farmers to the NSW Parliament, an initiative that has received cross-party support.
+President Joe Bradley continues to stress the importance of supermarkets increasing milk prices above $2 per litre to ensure that these hikes benefit farmers directly.